-Covid 19 coronavirus: Four-day working week mooted as part of recovery
+Covid 19 coronavirus: Jacinda Ardern floats four-day working week as part of recovery

 Ardern pointed out the pandemic had taught the country much about productivity as workers adjusted to lockdown.

-"I hear lots of people suggesting we should have a four-day work week," she said.
+"I hear lots of people suggesting we should have a four-day work week," she said in a Facebook Live video.

 "Ultimately, that really sits between employers and employees.
 But as I've said there's just so much we've learnt about Covid and that flexibility of people working from home, the productivity that can be driven out of that," Ardern said.